b3b00/dendronNotes/notes/Perso.projects.CSLY.stack.md

 # comparison
 When runing both parsers against a growing expression (from 2 to 10000+ operands), stack based parser can handle easily 10.000+ operands expressions.
-Recursivity parser crash at ~4500 oprands hitting a stack overflow.
+Recursivity parser crash at ~4500 operands hitting a stack overflow.